Report vs Thesis

 Connecting Art and Research Projects

 You must include a chapter of roughly 600 words connecting the art and research projects.
 This should be placed wherever you feel is most appropriate within the larger body of the text.
-Please consult your advisor if you have any difficulty with this.
+Please consult your advisor if you have any questions about this.